hermesthecat/android-nomad-gateway-main/APP_WEBHOOKS_GUIDE.md

 Each forwarding rule can have its own enhanced data configuration, providing granular control over what information to include with each specific webhook.

-## Per-Rule Enhanced Data Configuration
+## Configuring Per-Rule Enhanced Data

 When creating or editing a forwarding rule, you can configure enhanced data options specifically for that rule: